Climate and Average Weather Year Round in Magnolia Texas, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Magnolia is June, with an average of 11.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 39% on June 12.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Magnolia experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Magnolia.
-The most rain falls during the 31 days centered around May 28, with an average total accumulation of 4.5 inches.
+The month with the most rain in Magnolia is May, with an average rainfall of 4.4 inches.

-The least rain falls around July 30, with an average total accumulation of 2.3 inches.
+The month with the least rain in Magnolia is July, with an average rainfall of 2.6 inches.